wtPLSQL/wtPLSQL/docs/demo/README.md

 The [Simple Stuff](Simple-Stuff.md) page is a confidence builder, excellent for first time users of wtPLSQL.

-The [Test Runner](Test-Runner.md) page covers all the basics of creating a Test Runner.  wtPLSQL is all about creating and running Test Runners.
+The [Test Runner](Test-Runner.md) page covers all the basics of creating a Test Runner package.

 ## Database Object Tests
 More interesting examples actually test database objects.
 Here is an example test of each database object supported by wtPLSQL.